jordan52/trickykegstands/src/site/checklist.md

 * Click "open time machine preferences" if you want to see the progress.
 Should take approx 40 min.

+## hack time machine to use a sparse bundle disk image
+I had to do this when time machine decided it could no longer find my backup disk.
+It hangs at "looking for backup disk".
+I created a guid partition map journaled filesystem on a sparse bundle image on an external drive.
+Then I followed the instructions here to get time machine to use it <http://hints.macworld.com/article.php?story=20140308141622774> this is a hack, sure, but it works.
+I'd like to see if it will work using the original time machine disk that TM now can not find. awesome... in one way, this might work out well.
+I made a 300GB image on my external, encrypted drive that goes with me everywhere.
+If I automate the mounting, i can run time machine 24/7.
+Then, when I rsync my external drive, i simply rsync the sparse bundle, too... hmm.
+I wonder how tough it is to restore from this hacked TM backup.

 ##Create a macBack500GB Drive For Macbook Backups